thaume/thaume.github.io/_posts/2014-07-11-ember-data-mastering-async-relationships-part-2.md

 Then, we need to push our `selectedUsers` array into `newProject.participants`.
 We'll do it like that:

 {% highlight javascript %}
-// Opening the PromiseArray 'participant' from the newly created project return this.get('newProject.participants').then(function (participants) {
+return this.get('newProject.participants').then(function (participants) {
   // Participants is an array where we can push objects participants.pushObjects(selectedUsers);